‘Don’t forget who you are. You are a fighter.

-Some of you might have met the Truth Pixie before, as she made an appearance in Matt Haig’s A Boy Called Christmas (which will soon be reviewed on the blog as part of my forthcoming ’12 books of Christmas’ blog).
+Some of you might have met the Truth Pixie before, as she made an appearance in Matt Haig’s A Boy Called Christmas.
 She is obviously now the star of the show in this stand-alone book, along with her side-kick, Maarta (a mouse), who lives in her hair – in fact Maarta poos in her hair at one point, which means that this book is already a sure-fire hit with my son!
 The Truth Pixie was cursed by her Great Aunt Julia to always tell the truth; as we know all too well, sometimes the truth hurts and as a result, she is cast out by her family and friends, destined to live alone in her little yellow house.
 One day, however, after a run-in with a nasty troll, she (literally) flies into the life of a sad young girl and by telling the truth gains a friend for life.

 ‘…you’ll never know happy unless you know sad’